 Want to plan your own adventure to East Greenland?

 If you go to Greenland (or anywhere) as part of a hiking group, be really careful to understand exactly what is covered as part of the trip, and what is not.

-Email me with questions, using the CONTACT link at the top left, or the ASK A QUESTION link below.
+Email me with questions.
 I'd be happy to share my tips for a great hiking trip to Greenland.